NoSpiner/FT-Sync-API/README.md

     -port string

-      port that will be used 9191, by default (default "9191")
+      port that will be used 9191, by default